Chemspew/office-clicker/README.md

-# office-clicker
+# Office Clicker
-A HTML based clicker game
+A HTML based clicker game, focussed on the joys of Office Life

+Begin by sending emails manually, before hiring interns, drinking cold brew & eventually organising a company-wide restructure to send more pointless emails.